YoruYagami/Redroid/README.md

 3. **NOX Player Options**:
     - **Remove Ads From Nox emulator**: Remove ads and bloatware from the Nox emulator.
     - **Install Burp Certificate**: Install Burp Suite's CA certificate in the Nox emulator.
-    - **Install Frida Server**: Install Frida server on the Nox emulator.
     - **Get ADB shell**: Open an ADB shell in the Nox emulator.
     - **Print proxy status**: Print the current proxy settings of the Nox emulator.
     - **Set up/modify proxy**: Set or modify the proxy settings for the Nox emulator.